shina07/cs374_HCI/DP7/report.md

 #### Accounts for test

-The ID must be made before the experiment depending on the user's unique number like student ID.
-So, collect the student ID or some unique number (not just ordering) for "userID" space.
-(The reason why we don't use order number for "userID" is that users don't have to know which order they take experiment.
-This might affect to the user's mentality.)

-> In train session - ID = train_userID & PW = 0000 w/o pre-dataset.
->
-> In test session - ID = test_userID & PW = 0000 w/ pre-dataset.
+The ID must be made before the experiment because it should has the previous plans.
+If user signs in our service, he/she cannot use 'load' function.

+> ID : test / PW : 1234

 #### Pre-dataset